JamilAL01/swipe_extension_server/README.md

 # SWiPE X Extension

-YouTool is a Chrome/Android extension to track YouTube Shorts video events and save them in a database.
+SWiPE X is a Chrome/Android extension to track YouTube Shorts video events and save them in a database.

 ## Features
 - Track video start, pause, resume, stop "when video ends", watched-100%, rewatch events.